-Before getting into the album’s title track “The Promise”, Daniels speaks on stage about writing the song:
+Before getting into the album’s title track “The Promise”, Dee speaks on stage about writing the song:

 “The Promise” starts with Tilden Webb’s piano in slow 6/8 time before building into a powerful bridge.
-Similarly, “Love Inside”—written by Daniels and Barry Greenfield—opens with guitar and piano playing a warm melody together.
-“Love inside of me, shining ever brightly,” Daniels sings to this melody.
+Similarly, “Love Inside”—written by Dee and Barry Greenfield—opens with guitar and piano playing a warm melody together.
+“Love inside of me, shining ever brightly,” Dee sings to this melody.
 “Glory to God for the love inside of me.”
 Another bespoke guitar solo follows.

-Daniels introduces her song “Dance With Me” as “an invitation to you tonight and always, to dance.
+Dee introduces her song “Dance With Me” as “an invitation to you tonight and always, to dance.
 Find the joy.”
 A minor key with a darker modern-jazz vamp, the song finds her across the vocal range.
-Drummer Paul Clark continues finding all the right spots on the dynamic range.
-Webb’s piano solo is rhythmic and Hill even takes a bass solo flush with long runs of funky notes.
+Paul Clark continues finding all the right spots on the drums.
+Tilden’s piano solo is rhythmic, and Miles even takes a bass solo flush with long runs of funky notes.
 The vamping outro from here is the moment from this set that most belongs on a large festival stage.

 On “Love Is The Answer”, a soft intro leads into a heavy gospel groove.
-Multiple vamps frame Bill Coon’s guitar, this time in the blues with some tremolo picking and string bending.
+Multiple vamps frame the guitar, again playing the blues with some tremolo picking and string bending.

-Accordingly, Daniels ends with “Let Freedom Ring (The Ballad of John Lewis)”—an epic arrangement sourced from words written by the late American politician Lewis.
+Accordingly, Dee ends with “Let Freedom Ring (The Ballad of John Lewis)”—an epic arrangement sourced from words written by the late American politician Lewis.